 NET ZERO CARBON PORTFOLIO

-We have selected four signature projects to demonstrate how we can achieve Mission 2040.
-As we learn by doing, these signature projects will identify the actions needed to make buildings Net Zero Carbon (NZC).
+To demonstrate how we can achieve Mission 2040, we have selected four signature projects .
+We strongly believe we learn by doing, therefore these signature projects will identify the actions needed to make buildings Net Zero Carbon (NZC).

-At Mönckebergstrasse 9 in the heart of Hambrug, a new sustainable building will arise with a floor space of around 15,000 sqm across ten floors.
+At Mönckebergstrasse 9 in the heart of Hamburg, a new sustainable building will arise with a floor space of around 15,000 sqm across ten floors.

 Retail transformation project in Hamburg, Germany

 A building in the heart of the shopping district of Hamburg will be demolished and rebuilt as an operationally NZC mixed-use landmark.
 A design has been created that adheres to the high standards set for our portfolio.
-To manage the multitude of possible approaches, three key strategies played a vital role in the ongoing planning process to arrive at the most sustainable design.
+To manage the multitude of possible approaches, three key strategies played a vital role in the ongoing planning process to arrive at the most sustainable design: Cradle-to-CradleTM (C2C), CO2 reduction and certification (for more detailed information, see last year’s report).
+Construction works have started in the summer of 2022.
+Although we were prepared to remediate a significant amount of asbestos, the amount was larger than expected, resulting in a delay in the constructions.

 On-site renewable energy generation project